The Homestead and Big Tree Loop

 Start at the Big Tree Area parking lot.
 Walk back out on the paved acces road to Mattole Road, turn left, and walk a short distance to a pullout on your right.
 This is one of the more impressive sections of Mattole Road, enveloped in the deep, dark redwood forest.

 In the pullout you'll see a trailhead labeled "Addie Johnson Trail".
 Take this trail, which dives into the forest a short distance before reaching a "T" intersection with the Homestead Trail.
 Turn left.

 The Homestead Trail gently rises and falls through lush redwood forest.
 Here at the edge of the alluvial flat, the redwoods aren't nearly as big as they are along Mattole Road just a few yards away.
 On the other hand, the vegetation is more lush and the trail winds its way over small rises, making for scenery that's in some ways more attractive and interesting than the flats.
 The occasional car or small truck passes by on Mattole Road, but especially in winter the area is very quiet.

 Eventually the redwoods get smaller and sparser and the forest opens up, signaling that you're nearing the end of the old growth.
+This seems to be a natural boundary and not the result of logging.
 When you come to the paved access road to Albee Creek Campground, turn left.
 You'll soon re-enter the huge old-growth redwoods.